-By signing this a that I understand consent to allow my child to participate in this school trip and confirm Students will be go oing to (country) and will be away from the school from to (dates).
-The trip will be departing from at (time) on (date) and will be returning to at (time) on (date).
-Students will be travelling through (country/countries) and students will need the appropriate travel documents for the se countries.
-They will be travel ling by (list all methods).
-On this field trip, a pproximately(n umber) of students will be taking part. staff,parents supervised at all ti s, and imes (i.e., nighttime in rooms) (number) people, composed ofteachers,school volunteers.
-I understand that while on this trip, my child may not be directly) but will NOT have free time to travel/explore on their own. oleted by school/trip organizer) per student is brok • Airfare s international trip has a total ken down as follows: charges (fuel, baggage, etc.) fixed-fee cost of per participant of \$ The fixed-fee cost

-The following items are not included in the fixed-fee cost, and the anticipated cost for each item is as follows:
+By signing this agreement, I hereby give that I understand the following: e my consent to allow my child to participate in this school trip and confirm Students will be going to (country) and will be away from the school fromto (dates).
+The trip will be departing from at(time) on (date) and will be returning to at(time) on (date).
+Students will be travelling through (country/countries) and students will need the appropriate travel documents for these countries.
+They will be travelling by (list all methods).
+On this field trip, approximately (number) of students will be taking part. staff,parents, and (number) people, composed ofteachers,schoolvolunteers.
+I understand that while on this trip, my child may not be directly loms) but will NOT have free time to travel/explore on their own.
+Trip Costs Participation in this international trip has a per student is broken down as follows: total fixed-fee cost of per participant of \$ The fixed-fee cost Airfare Airline surcharges (fuel, baggage, Ground transportation Accommodations etc.) Meals (list which ones are include Admissions (t Contingency fund Outof-Country medical insuranceTrip-cancellation insurance Country entry/exit feesShare of supervisors' costs (detail the share is covering (e.g., airfare, accommodations, transpor tation, meals, TTOC costs, etc.)) TOTAL FIXED-FEE COSTS The following items are not included in the e fixed-fee cost, and the anticipated cost for each item is as follows: Local transportationMeals (list which ones are not incl Snacks and drinksAdmissions Other anticipated costs TOTAL FIXED COSTS It is also recommended that each participal unanticipated expenses. ant bring aminimum of(amount and currency) to cover